-Those who believe in God can all speak of doctrines, saying, “Our views on belief in God must all be pure,” “We should obey God,” “We should love God,” “We should loyally perform our duties,” “We must not rebel against God,” and “We must understand ourselves.”
+In their belief in God, people can all speak of doctrines, saying, “Our views on belief in God must all be pure,” “We should obey God,” “We should love God,” “We should loyally perform our duties,” “We must not rebel against God,” and “We must understand ourselves.”
 Though they have often spoken of these things, they do not understand them.
 There is still no real understanding of the real meaning behind these truths.
 You only understand the words on the surface, but not the spiritual meaning or inner content of the words.
 Therefore, you have no truth in your hearts.
 You may have a little understanding, but it is too facile.
-For those veterans of the church who have some experiences, they understand in their hearts a little about some superficial things, yet they cannot express or apply their understanding.
+For those who have believed in God for a long time and who have some experiences, they understand in their hearts a little about some superficial things, yet they cannot express or apply their understanding.
 For those who are new to the church, they can only speak of some doctrines and preach the gospel to gain people, but they do not understand the truth at all.
 Those of you who are educated and cultured also do not understand the truth.
 Do not regard your understanding of doctrines or literal meanings to be an understanding of the truth.
 Some veterans of the church who are of good caliber and who understand the spirit relatively well, may have a little experience of the truth, but they still cannot say that they understand it.
 When you speak of understanding, out of ten sentences you utter perhaps two contain true understanding.
 The rest of what you say is doctrinal, but you feel as though you can now make it—you can preach constantly for a day or several days no matter where you go, always having something to say and never stopping.
 When you are done, you want to arrange them into a book, copy and distribute it, to make a “celebrity’s biography” that, once issued, would allow people to eat and drink these words and that would bring benefits to all.
 People cannot grasp the truth at all, at best understanding the literal meaning.
 When they have equipped themselves to a certain degree, because they are smart and have a good memory, because they often go and speak everywhere, about the work of God, the significance of the incarnation, the mystery of the incarnation, and the methods and steps of God’s work, they feel that they themselves are in possession of the truth, that they are abundant with it.
 This is so senseless!
 It proves that none of them understand the truth.
 Now people understand some doctrines, they do not understand themselves, much less have any sense.
 By understanding some doctrines they feel they are in possession of the truth, that they are not so insignificant, and they stand tall, thinking: “I have read the word of God many times.
 Some words I remember precisely and have etched them on my heart.
 Wherever I go, if I start to speak I can go on for days, and I can talk systematically and thoroughly about any passage of God’s words.”
 In actual fact, you understand nothing.
 Why is it said that you do not understand?
 One aspect is that you cannot resolve problems, you cannot find their source, nor can you see through to their essence.
-Another aspect is that, whatever the problem or issue is, your knowledge of it is only half-baked and inconclusive, and therefore doesn’t come close to the truth.
+Another aspect is that, whatever the problem or issue is, your knowledge of it is only half-baked and ambiguous, and you cannot connect it with the truth.

 No matter whether previously you followed someone else or you didn’t satisfy the will of God, you must come before God in this stage.
 If in this stage you continue to follow someone on the basis of experiencing this stage of work, then you will be considered unforgivable, and will end up just like Paul.
 From the start, I used Paul and Peter as examples.
 Why?
 These are two distinct paths.
 If someone in their belief in God doesn’t walk the path of Peter, then they walk the path of Paul.
 These are the only two paths.
 No matter whether you are a follower below or a leader, it is all the same.
 If you don’t embark on Peter’s path, then you are walking Paul’s path.
 It is unavoidable, and there is no third path to walk.
 If people do not understand the will of God, do not know God, do not seek to understand the truth and cannot obey God absolutely, then in the end they must end up the same as Paul.
 If you do not seek to know God, do not seek to understand God’s will, but only seek to speak and equip yourself with doctrines, then you can only defy and betray God, because the nature of man is to defy God.
 Those things that do not conform to the truth are guaranteed to have arisen from the will of man.
 One cannot say they are still not too bad, despite them not conforming to the truth.
 Some say: “Although these things are not done in accordance with the truth, I still don’t think they defy God.”
 If you do anything that is not in accordance with the truth, then it is guaranteed to defy God.
 If it is not done in accordance with the truth, then it is done in accordance with doctrines and with the will of man.
 It will have arisen from Satan or from the will of man.
 This is in defiance of God.
 Those who do not seek the truth, though they believe in God, are incapable of obeying God and are only capable of defying Him.